 A-KID identifies the KAKMA key of the UE from which other AKMA keys are derived.

-A-KID shall be NAI format as specified in clause 2.2 of IETF RFC 7542, i.e. username@realm.
+A-KID shall be in NAI format as specified in clause 2.2 of IETF RFC 7542, i.e. username@realm.
 The username part includes the Routing Identifier and the A-TID (AKMA Temporary UE Identifier), and the realm part shall include Home Network Identifier.

-Editor’s Note: the value of A-TID is FFS.
+The A-TID shall be derived from KAUSF as defined in Annex A.3.

+NOTE: The chance of A-TID collision is not zero but practically low as the A-TID derivation is based on KDF specified in Annex B of TS 33.220 [4].
+The detection of A-TID collision as well as potential handling of collision is not addressed in this document.

 The key derivation of KAKMA shall be performed using the key derivation function (KDF) specified in TS 33.220 [4].
 KAKMA is computed (as per Annex A.2) as KAKMA=KDF (KAUSF, "AKMA", SUPI), where the key derivation parameters consist of a static string "AKMA", and SUPI.

-Editor’s Note: Format and derivation of A-KID and its association with UE identifier is FFS.

-Editor’s Note: Whether the AUSF generates the A-KID and the associated AKMA Anchor Key (KAKMA) during the primary authentication or as needed (i.e., on-demand), is FFS.

 Since AKMA keys are based on KAUSF from primary authentication run, the AKMA keys can only be refreshed by running a fresh primary authentication.

-6.2 Deriving AKMA Application key for a specific AF
+6.2 Deriving AKMA Application Key for a specific AF

+Figure 6.2-1 shows the procedure used by the AF to request application function specific AKMA keys from 5GC directly, when the AF is located in the operator’s network.

-Figure 6.2-1 AF Key generation from KAKMA
+Figure 6.2-1 KAF generation from KAKMA

 Before communication between the UE and the AKMA AF can start, the UE and the AKMA AF needs to know whether to use AKMA.
 This knowledge is implicit to the specific application on the UE and the AKMA AF.

-Editor’s Note: It is FFS whether the capability to negotiate the use of AKMA between the UE application and the AKMA AF also needs to be supported.

 1. When the UE initiates communication with the AKMA AF, it shall include the derived A-KID in the Application Session Establishment request message (cf. clause 6.1).

-2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_key_create request to AAnF with the A-KID to request application function-specific AKMA keys for the UE.
+2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_AKMA_AFKey request to AAnF with the A-KID to request the AKMA Application Key for the UE.
 The AF also includes its identity (AF Id) in the request.
 The AAnF shall check whether the AAnF can provide the service to the AF by checking the AF Id.
 If succeeds, the following procedures are executed.
 Otherwise, the AAnF shall reject the procedure.

-Editor’s Note: It is FFS how the AAnF knows whether it can provide the service to a specific AF

-If the AAnF is in possession of the AF specific key (KAF), it responds to the AF with the KAF key.
+If the AAnF is in possession of the AKMA Application Key (KAF), it responds to the AF with the KAF.
 If not, the AAnF shall check if it has the UE specific KAKMA key identified by the A-KID.
-The Step 3 to step 5 are skipped.

-If KAKMA is available in AAnF, it shall derive the AF specific AKMA key (KAF) from KAKMA and respond to the AF with KAF and lifetime.
-The Step 3 and step 4 are skipped.
+If KAKMA is available in AAnF, the AAnF shall continue with step3 .

-If KAKMA is not available, the procedure continued.
+If KAKMA is not available, the AAnF shall continue with step 4 and send an error response.

-3. The AAnF shall send a Nausf_AKMAkey_Create request to the AUSF to obtain the KAKMA key specific to the UE.
-It includes the A-KID in the request.

-4. The AUSF shall respond Nausf_AKMAkey_Create with the KAKMA key identified by the A-KID.

-5. The AAnF derives the AF specific key (KAF) from KAKMA.
+3. The AAnF derives the AKMA Application Key (KAF) from KAKMA.

+The key derivation of KAF shall be performed using the key derivation function (KDF) specified in TS 33.220 [4].
+KAF is computed (as per Annex A.4) as KAF=KDF (KAKMA, AF_ID), where the AF_ID is constructed as follows: AF_ID = FQDN of the AF || Ua* security protocol identifier.
+The Ua* security protocol identifier is specified as Ua security protocol identifirer in Annex H of TS 33.220 [4].
+The key used for the derivation of KAF is KAKMA.

-6. The AAnF sends Naanf_key_Create response to the AF with KAF and lifetime.
+4. The AAnF sends Naanf_AKMA_AFKey response to the AF with KAF and lifetime.

-7. The AF response the Application Session Establishment request to the UE.
+5. The AF response the Application Session Establishment request to the UE.

-Editor’s Note: Derivation of the AF specific KAF is FFS.

-6.3 AKMA Application key request via NEF
+6.3 AKMA Application Key request via NEF